getmizanur/dailypolitics-cms/library/core/CONTAINER.md

-# Container - Application Environment Registry
+# ApplicationContainer - Application Environment Registry

-The Container class provides a clean interface to store and retrieve application-level objects from `global.nunjucksEnv.globals.__framework` namespace.
+The ApplicationContainer class provides a clean interface to store and retrieve application-level objects from `global.nunjucksEnv.globals.__framework` namespace.

 ## Architecture Overview